RRM3 Fluid Transfer Module before launch

 RRM3 builds on the first two phases of International Space Station technology demonstrations that tested tools, technologies, and techniques to refuel and repair satellites in orbit.
-RRM3 will demonstrate innovative methods to store, transfer and freeze standard cryogenic fluid and xenon in space.
+RRM3 will demonstrate innovative methods to store, transfer and freeze standard cryogenic fluid in space.

-The mission is scheduled to launch to the space station in early 2018 aboard the SpaceX Commercial Resupply Services Mission 14 (CRS-14).
-It has a projected two-year life on the space station, though NASA intends to accomplish RRM3's objectives within the first year.
+The mission is scheduled to launch to the space station in 2018.
+It has a projected two-year life on station, though NASA intends to accomplish RRM3's objectives within the first year.
 RRM3 is developed and operated by the Satellite Servicing Projects Division at NASA's Goddard Space Flight Center in Greenbelt, Maryland, under direction of NASA's Space Technology Mission Directorate.

 RRM3 demonstrations will also further develop twelve individual technology elements that are directly applicable to Restore-L, a project that aims to prove the combination of technologies needed to robotically service a satellite in orbit.
 These technologies range from robotic tools, to fluid transfer systems, to a high-speed processor called SpaceCube 2.0.

 The ability to resupply propellant and coolant enables longer journeys than a single tank of propellant would allow.
 The capabilities NASA will develop through RRM3 can thus be applied to future human exploration missions.